Slip, Slide, and Splash at Strawberry Water Park in Pasadena

 - Park hours are 11 a.m.- 8 p.m.
 Friday- Monday throughout the summer months.

 - Admission rate is based on height.
-See admission rates here.
+Visit the website for current rates.
 Pasadena residents receive discounted admission, and all admission is half price after 4 p.m.

 - Outside food and drink is not permitted, but snacks and drinks are available for purchase.